twesterhever/squid-asnbl/README.md

 Looking at ASNs becomes handy since some blacklists do list these, but not all of their IP addresses (most software, in fact, is not capable of ASN-based filtering).
 Further, fast-flux C&C domains tend to be spread across multiple ASNs, while legitimate sites usually only scatter over one to four ASNs.
+Even further, miscreans might announce their IP ranges only against their targets, operating C&C servers or sending spam without being visible to the rest of the internet and exposed to security researchers and blacklist operators.

 At the time of writing, [Spamhaus ASN-DROP](https://www.spamhaus.org/drop/) is the only ASN-based blacklist publically available.